Bijar Sar

-Bijar Sar (بيجارسر, also Romanized as Bījār Sar; also known as Bodzhyarser, Bojār Sar, and Bojiarser) is a village in Chubar Rural District, Ahmadsargurab District, Shaft County, Gilan Province, Iran.
-At the 2006 census, its population was 512, in 141 families.
+Bijar Sar (بيجارسر) (Note: Also romanized as Bījār Sar; also known as Bodzhyarser, Bojār Sar, and Bojiarser) is a village in Chubar Rural District of Ahmadsargurab District in Shaft County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 512 in 141 households.
+The following census in 2011 counted 453 people in 139 households.
+The 2016 census measured the population of the village as 459 people in 161 households.